Q. What is a consortium?

 Q. Who created this site?

 A. ConsortiumInfo.org was created by Gesmer Updegrove LLP, a Boston-based law firm which serves emerging and established high-tech companies, venture capital firms, and major universities.
-GU has also helped form and represented more than 60 standard-setting and promotional consortia, including some of the largest and most influential consortia in the world.
+GU has also helped form and represented more than 200 standard consortia and open source foundations, including some of the largest and most influential collaborative organizations in the world.
 GU believes that it has represented more standard-setting consortia than any other law firm in the country.
 Besides legal representation, it provides business consulting services to help companies structure consortia that will attract a wide membership, and to help them create strategies that lead to success.

 Q. Why did GU create ConsortimInfo.org?